ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-josephoforkansi/writing/proposals/show_proposal_one.md

 - **Reference One**: [The Build Math Minds Podcast website](https://buildmathminds.com/podcast/)
 - **Reference Two**: [Math Ed podcast Website](https://www.podomatic.com/podcasts/mathed)
 - **Reference Three**: [MathsTalk by AMSI Website](https://calculate.org.au/mathstalk-podcast/)

-If you used any type of artificial intelligence (AI) writing assistant tools, please add an additional paragraph that explains clearly specific tools you used, how you used them, and what content they helped you to brainstorm, write, or revise.
-While the use of AI writing assistants is permitted as a part of the Exposition Engineering course, it is important for you to clearly cite all of the tools that you used to create the content in this proposal.

-No AI is used